NIW Approvals: Physical Sciences Success Stories

 The NIW petition recognized petitioner’s work investigating the genetic variation and gene flow of the fall armyworm.
 The findings are important in understanding the dispersal of the pest, monitoring the spread of insecticide, resistance monitoring against transgenic crops, and implementing area-wide management programs.
 The study on susceptibility of fall armyworm to insecticides showed that rotational and combined application of insecticides helped to delay insecticide resistance development and prolong life span of the products as well as to reduce insecticide load into the environment.

-Postdoctoral Research Associate who created novel materials and methods for solar energy harvesting and photocatalysis.
+Created novel materials and methods for solar energy harvesting and photocatalysis.

 USCIS approved a petition for a Postdoctoral Research Associate who played a crucial role in inter-related research projects focusing on the development of effective methods for the synthesis and analysis of complex carbohydrates.
 The research directly influences biomedical vaccine and therapeutics industry, and improves patient’s overall survival and quality of life.

-Research Scientist who has been engaged in research in the area of light scattering by atmospheric ice crystals.
+Has been engaged in research in the area of light scattering by atmospheric ice crystals.